-The earliest reference of Odra is found in the Book VI of Pliny’s Natural History which mentions a nation, Oratae5, whose king had only ten elephants but a large infantry.
+The earliest reference of Odra is found in the Book VI of Pliny’s Natural History which mentions a nation named Oratae5 whose king had only ten elephants but a large infantry.
 It also mentions two tribes, Monaedes and the Suari, in whose domain was Mount Maleus.
 Cunningham6 identifies Oratae with Odra, mount Maleus with Mahendra and Monaedes and Suaris with Munda and Suar tribes.
 On Xuanzang’s travels, Cunningham mentions that Wu Ch’a of Xuanzang was Odra.
 Origin of word Odra is not very certain, however the widely accepted theory is that the name was derived from the race inhabiting the region.
 Mitra7 mentions Oda race who inhabit various parts of Orissa and are the descendants of the aboriginals.

 Chapter 10 of Harivamsha Purana mentions the story of Utkala.
-It tells that when Vaivasvat Manu performed a sacrifice to Mitra and Varuna, it beautiful lady named Ila appeared from it.
-When Ila was not ready to go with Manu, Mitra and Varuna transformed her into two, one as man, Suddumnya and one as female, Ila.
+It tells that when Vaivasvat Manu performed a sacrifice to Mitra and Varuna, a beautiful lady named Ila emerged from it.
+When Ila was not ready to go with Manu, Mitra and Varuna transformed her into two bodies, a man named Suddumnya and a female named Ila.
 Ila with Budha produced Pururava.
 Suddumnya got three sons, Utkala, Gaya and Vinata.
 Utkala got his capital at Utkalaa.

-Only few references are provided above and there are many more scattered in different texts, inscriptions and other materials.
+Only few references are provided above and there are many more scattered among different texts, inscriptions and other materials.
 It is not the place nor the time to look into all of these, as we only want to highlight few of the earliest ones.
 All what we quoted above indicate that the antiquity of the present Odisha region which goes back to the Mauryan times and is attested by the two Ashokan edicts found in the state.